IgniteUI/help-topics/topics/11_TypeScript Definitions/00_Using_Ignite_UI_with_TypeScript.md

     <script src="./TypeScript/sampleApp.js"></script>
     ```

-6. Include the reference paths to the Ignite UI and jQuery type definitions for TypeScript:
+6. Include the reference paths to the %%ProductName%% and jQuery type definitions for TypeScript:

     **In TypeScript:**
     ```typescript